With William of Normandy’s victory over King Harold in 1066, the whole country would eventually come under Norman Rule.

 Nowhere else had William shown so much cruelty.
 Shamefully he succumbed to this vice, for he made no effort to restrain his fury and punished the innocent with the guilty.
 In his anger he commanded that all crops and herds, chattels and food of every kind should be brought together and burned to ashes with consuming fire, so that the whole region north of the Humber might be stripped of all means of sustenance.

-Tens of thousands died at the hands of William’s soldiers and many more tens of thousands are said to have died in the wake of the famine that followed.
-Those who had fled and succeeded in hiding from William’s wrath, were now struggling to feed themselves and their families.
-There were no longer enough healthy men to tend the land and many more died of famine or disease when William’s men salted the ground so that nothing would grow.
-The total death toll from slaughter, disease and hunger is believed to be over 150,000.
-There had been death and destruction across the north, but in no other county had the devastation been as great as in Yorkshire.
+Afterwards, there were no longer enough healthy men to tend the land.
+The total death toll from slaughter, disease and hunger is now believed to be more than 150,000.
+There had been death and destruction across the whole of the north east from the Humber northwards, but in no other county had the devastation been as great as in Yorkshire.

 Feudalism had existed for several hundred years in Europe.
 Even before the Norman Conquest, peasants in England had worked the land for their lords.
 After William gained control over the whole country, he needed a way to govern the country and he also had lands in Normandy to govern and feudalism was the most effective way.